sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 When we encode these constants, we encode them as short strings rather than as integers.

+> I had thought of using negative integers here to encode these
+> special constants, but that seems too error-prone.

 The following constants are defined:

 `N_AUTH` -- the total number of authorities, including those whose votes are absent.

 `N_PRESENT` -- the total number of authorities whose votes are present for this vote.

-`N_FIELD` -- the total number of authorites whose votes for a given field are present.
+`N_FIELD` -- the total number of authorities whose votes for a given field are present.

 Necessarily, `N_FIELD` <= `N_PRESENT` <= `N_AUTH` -- you can't vote
 on a field unless you've cast a vote, and you can't cast a vote